TheSchilk/STM32F030K6Tx_Breakout/README.md

 JP8: Connects pin 5 of MCU (VDD) to shared VDD

 Which means, to use this as a STM breakout:
 Set the following jumpers: JP4  JP5  JP6  JP7  JP8

 If you want a straight LQFP Breakout:
-Set the following jumpers: JP2 JP3
+Set the following jumpers: JP2 JP3.
 Populate R1 with a 0R resistor.
-Populate U1 and nothing else

 ## Pinouts